joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/11/podcasts/the-headlines/the-headlines-news-quiz-sept-11-2026.html

 **Live Updates: 25 Years After 9/11, a Nation Gathers to Remember**\
-`Solemn ceremonies at ground zero in New York, and across the United States, are mourning the thousands of lives lost.
+`Solemn ceremonies at ground zero in New York, and across the United States, mourned the thousands of lives lost.
 President Trump paid tribute to the victims in a speech at the Pentagon.`\
 https://www.nytimes.com/live/2026/09/11/nyregion/9-11-anniversary-25th